Ojo-chegbe/PansGPT./embedding-service/README.md

-# Embedding Service for Render Deployment
+# Embedding Service for Render & Northflank Deployment

-This service provides embedding generation capabilities using Sentence Transformers, optimized for deployment on Render.
+This service provides embedding generation capabilities using Sentence Transformers, optimized for deployment on Render and Northflank.

 ## Features